Prometheus178/drone-management-system/README.md

 ---
 ### How to run the project

-Change directory to the target folder in the cloned repository Run the jar file java -jar drone.management-0.0.1-SNAPSHOT.jar
+- Change directory to the target folder in the cloned repository
+- Run the jar file 'java -jar drone.management-0.0.1-SNAPSHOT.jar'
 ---
 ### How to test the project